the like of this bell there is not in this world

 Author

-- The 181 creates situations that generate experiential and perceptual spaces which expand, contract, or reassemble as information sloshes about.
+- [Text available only in English] The 181 creates situations that generate experiential and perceptual spaces which expand, contract, or reassemble as information sloshes about.